America’s most popular dog breed, the Labrador Retriever is friendly, a loving, and high-energy creature.

 What are the grooming requirements?

 Another cost of owning a Labrador Retriever is his grooming needs.
-A regular grooming of your dog will give you the chance to find problem areas before they become worse and let you bond with your dog.
-The steps to a daily grooming are as follows, according to Joel Watson.
+Regular grooming of your dog will give you the chance to find problem areas before they become worse and let you bond with your dog.
+The steps to daily grooming are as follows, according to Joel Watson.

 Massage all over the dog’s skin and look for masses, bumps, scaly skin, or the like.
 This not only catches things before they get worse, but it also loosens dead skin and hair to make it easier to brush away.